asraralbeshri/asraralbeshri.github.io/_posts/2025-11-28-the-stolen-szechuan-sauce.md

 ![alt text](/assets/img/Stage1Decoded.png)

-We attempted to decode the embedded encoded data using the CyberChef modules shown below.
+I had attempted to decode the embedded encoded data using the CyberChef modules shown below.

 ![alt text](/assets/img/Stage2.png)

 The decoded data of the above encoded data indicating fileless loader / reflective shellcode injector.
 The loader will:
 1. Defines helper functions that wrap native Windows API calls (via .NET reflection and P/Invoke).
 2. Contains a large Base64 blob ($gri) which is binary shellcode (or a binary payload) encoded in Base64.
-3. Allocates executable memory in the current process, writes the decoded shellcode into that memory, and then creates a thread to execute it — all done in memory (no file written to disk).
+3. Allocates executable memory in the current process, writes the decoded shellcode into that memory and then creates a thread to execute it (all done in memory - fileless attack )
 4. The payload is therefore a memory-resident, in-memory shellcode execution (typical for malware trying to evade AV and forensic detection).

 ![alt text](/assets/img/Stage2Decoded.png)